hanzel98/balance-displayer/README.md

 - Wallet Address: Insert here the address of the owner of the tokens.
 - Token Contract Address: This is the contract were the tokens can be found.
 It must be an ERC20 smart contract implementation.
 It varies depending on the network in use.
 - There is a validation for real Ethereum addresses in both inputs.
-If a wrong value is provided the UI will show an alert indicating it.
+If an incorrect value is provided the UI will show an alert indicating so.
 - After inserting both valid ethereum addresses the `Get Balance` button will be available.
 Click on the button to request the token balance.
-This process does a call to the blockchain, so, it takes some seconds to retrieve the data.
+This process does a call to the blockchain, so, it takes a few seconds to retrieve the data.
 - The balance and the token symbol will be displayed above the form.
-- The addresses in the form cannot be changed while it is showing the balance.
+- The addresses on the form cannot be changed while the balance is displayed..
 This is done to avoid confusion about what addresses were used.
-- It is possible to repeat the whole process by clicking the button `Clear Inputs`.
+- It is possible to repeat the whole process by clicking on the button `Clear Inputs`.

 A video demonstration can be found here: [Video](https://youtu.be/gl_X7Weuyko) (Only people with this link can see it)
 ### Important considerations
 Ethereum Name Service compatibility was implemented for both inputs.
 It is possible to insert a real ENS value and the application will convert it to the correspondig ethereum address.
-The input validation allows real ENS values, so it will not show an error.
+Input validation allows actual ENS values, so it won't show any errors.

 ### This how the application looks like before inserting the values: